MariMax/my-bootcamp-api/README.md

 ## Facebook auth

-to be able `signup/signin` with facebook profile, you need to create facebook app, add facebook login to the app, make it public, get facebook app id and secret key and add them to .env file.
+to be able `signup/signin` with facebook profile, you need to create facebook app, add facebook login product to the app, make it public, get facebook app id and secret key and add them to .env file.

-next step you need to get implement frontend facebook login, it is easy to do with [FBConector](https://github.com/guilhermevrs/ng2-facebook) there is an example and the lib
+next step: you need to implement frontend facebook login, it is easy to do with [FBConector](https://github.com/guilhermevrs/ng2-facebook) there is an example and the lib

 My code example of fb login
 ```